Your Lawyer For Life

 If the combined net incomes of the parents are greater than $3,600 per week the Guidelines award that is based on $3,600.00 per week is the minimum basic support award and the Court then has the discretion to increase that award based upon a number of factors which include the child’s specific needs, such as the standard of living and economic circumstances of each parent, all sources of income and assets of each parent, the earning ability of each parent including their respective educational background, training, employment skills, work experience responsibility for the children including the cost of child care, time to obtain training or work experience to gain employment, need or capacity of the child for education (including college), the age and health of the parents and the child, special needs of the child, the effect of any prior orders for the support of other children, debts or liabilities of the parents, and any other factors that the Court in its discretion deems to be relevant.

-Child support paid pursuant to the Guidelines in New Jersey is intended to include the child’s share of expenses for housing, food, clothing, transportation, entertainment, and unreimbursed health care up to and including $250 per child per year, and other miscellaneous items.
-The Court may add other expenses, such as child care expenses, health insurance, known recurring unreimbursed health care costs and other expenses approved by the court which all can be included prior to a final calculation and allocated in proportion of the income of the parents.
-Once a child attends college, the Guidelines are no longer applicable because duplicate expenditures such as room, board and transportation are incurred but if a child continues to live at home while attending college the Court may apply the Guidelines when determining child support.
+The court may add expenses, such as child care expenses, health insurance, known recurring unreimbursed health care costs and other expenses approved by the court which all can be included prior to a final calculation and allocated in proportion of the income of the parents.
+Once a child attends college, the guidelines are no longer applicable because duplicate expenditures such as room, board and transportation are incurred but if a child continues to live at home while attending college the court may apply the guidelines when determining child support.

-Generally, child support orders in both New York and New Jersey may be changed or modified upon application to the Court provided the applicant demonstrates that a change of circumstances warranting he modification has occurred.
-In many instances the change of circumstances demonstrated must be unforeseen.
+Generally, child support orders in both New York and New Jersey may be changed or modified upon application to the court provided the applicant demonstrates that a change of circumstances warranting the modification has occurred.
+In many instances, the change of circumstances demonstrated must be unforeseen.
 Any change to a child support order must be approved by the Court to be enforceable, even if both parents agree to it.
-Some of the factors a court will consider when deciding whether or not to grant an upward or downward modification of a child support order include unforeseen medical needs of the child or parent or the loss of employment or other serious financial difficulty of a parent.
+Some of the factors a court will consider when deciding whether or not to grant an upward or downward modification of a child support order include unforeseen medical needs of the child or parent or the loss of employment or other serious financial difficulties of a parent.